Measure and Credence

 One Mathematics, Two Interpretations

 The conflation does its worst damage in the philosophy of science.
 When I assign a Credence of 0.9 to a scientific theory, I am not asserting that the theory is 90% true, or true in 90% of branches, or possessed of some intrinsic probabilistic essence.
 Theories are not the kind of thing that has a Measure.
 The 0.9 quantifies my rational uncertainty about whether the theory correctly describes reality — a fact about me, not about the theory.
-Critics of Bayesian epistemology, David Deutsch and Brett Hall foremost among them, have effectively skewered the confused version of this claim, and their deeper challenge — that explanatory knowledge leaves no legitimate role for credence at all — deserves a full answer, which I give it in defense of Bayes.
+Critics of Bayesian epistemology, David Deutsch and Brett Hall foremost among them,1 have effectively skewered the confused version of this claim, and their deeper challenge — that explanatory knowledge leaves no legitimate role for credence at all — deserves a full answer, which I give it in defense of Bayes.
 For now the point is narrower: the position they rightly attack, probability as a property of theories themselves, is exactly what the Measure/Credence distinction forbids.

 Bayes Across the Branches

-- \(\text{Measure}(E \mid H)\) — among branches where the coin actually landed heads, the weight of those in which I see heads.
+- \(\text{Measure}(E \mid H)\) — within the heads sector, the relative weight of records in which I see heads.
 Say my glimpse is 90% reliable: 0.9.

-- \(\text{Measure}(E)\) — the overall weight of branches in which I see heads, however the coin landed.
+- \(\text{Measure}(E)\) — the overall weight of records in which I see heads, however the coin landed.
 For a fair coin: \(0.9 \times 0.5 + 0.1 \times 0.5 = 0.5\).

-\[\text{Credence}(H \mid E) \;=\; \frac{\text{Measure}(E \mid H)\,\cdot\,\text{Credence}(H)}{\text{Measure}(E)} \;=\; \frac{0.9 \times 0.5}{0.5} \;=\; 0.9\]
+\[\text{Credence}(H \mid E) = \frac{\text{Credence}(E \mid H)\,\text{Credence}(H)}{\text{Credence}(E)} = \frac{0.9 \times 0.5}{0.5} = 0.9.\]

 When Diverging Is Rational